Books are a great way to exercise our brains.

 Only a very few people like to discuss complex topics.

-Now you have to make a judgment whether a group study will help you or not.
+Now you have to judge whether a group study will help you or not.

 Think about your friends.